PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 #

-$sc = Read-PowerPassSecret -Match "My KeePass Database Password"
+$sc = Read-PowerPassSecret -Title "My KeePass Database Password"

 $db = Open-PowerPassDatabase -Path "C:\Secrets\MyKeePassDatabase.kdbx" -MasterPassword ($sc.Password)